john-science/python_for_scientists/classes/09_std_libs/lecture_09.7.md

 # Decorators

-Python decorators are s simple tool with their own special syntax in the Python language.
+Python decorators are a little piece of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) that will finish off our understanding of the Python language syntax.

 ## What is a Decorator?